Isaac Slade: Formation and early stages

 Dave Welsh and Ben Wysocki re-joined Slade and King, to form the Fray.
 They soon released Movement EP, and in 2003, they released Reason EP to some local critical acclaim, particularly by Denver's Westword alternative newsweekly.
 Despite these reviews, the band struggled to launch a single.
 Denver radio station KTCL rejected eight of their songs before the band decided to submit "Cable Car".
 The song found airplay on a KTCL radio show highlighting local bands and the radio station received a large number of requests for it soon thereafter.
 The band changed the name of the song to "Over My Head (Cable Car)", and by the end of 2005, it had become KTCL's most played song of the year.

 Departure from The Fray

 On March 12, 2022, Slade announced on Instagram that he had parted ways with the Fray, following a series of onstage panic attacks, with his final concert with the band held at Genesee Theatre in Waukegan, Illinois, on May 14, 2022.
 Since his departure, Slade now runs a record store on Vashon Island, Washington.

+On December 9, 2025, Slade announced his first ever solo tour titled the "Songs I Know" tour, in which he performs songs from his back catalogue, some new material, and songs that inspired him as a young artist.